Lisa Jackson (author)

 Susan Lisa Jackson (known as Lisa Jackson; born 1952) is an American author of over 75 romance novels and romantic suspense novels.

 Biography

-Jackson was a struggling mother who wrote novels with the hope that someone would pay her for them.
+Jackson was a mother when she started writing novels.
 Her books have appeared on The New York Times, the USA Today, and the Publishers Weekly national bestseller lists.
-Jackson is the author of more than 85 novels, including Afraid to Die, Tell Me, You Don't Want to Know, Running Scared, Without Mercy, Malice, and Shiver.
-She is also the co-author of the Colony Series, co-written with her sister, Nancy Bush.
+Jackson is the author of more than 85 novels.
+She frequently co-authors books with her sister, Nancy Bush.
 She also writes under the pen name, "Susan Lynn Crose".

+Several of Jackson's books include plots of adoption reunion.